 In many cases trigger finger occurs as a result of genetic factors or because of underlying illness.
 However, in other cases it may be classed as an industrial disease and a trigger finger claim may be possible.

 Those workers who may develop trigger finger as a result of workplace conditions include those who use vibrating machinery, those who work in offices, and those who work in factories.
+In such chronic cases, those affected may find it impossible to perform some basic tasks and may even become medically retired as a result.

 If you believe that your injury has occurred as a result of workplace demands or conditions, you may be able to make a successful trigger finger claim.